inivekin/abosa/abosa.typ

 of untold centuries unlaced.
-On watching pinholes at time's pace from deepest of wells that dilate, these apertures in long dead space, with parallax, parambulate.
+On watching pinholes at time's pace from deepest of wells that dilate, these apertures in long-dead space, with parallax, parambulate.
 Specks of stars start switching off then as moth-filled void outstrips my trance.